 What is the Relationship Between the Gulf Coast Ecosystem Restoration Task Force and the Gulf Coast Ecosystem Restoration Council?

 The Gulf Coast Ecosystem Restoration Task Force was created by an Executive Order of the President in 2010.
 In December 2011, after a year of research and over 40 public meetings, the Task Force published a comprehensive Restoration Strategy for the Gulf of Mexico.
 Among its various recommendations, the Task Force suggested that a successor body be created to carry on its work.
-For more information about the Task Force and its restoration strategy, click here.

 The RESTORE Act created the Gulf Coast Ecosystem Restoration Council, a region-wide body with representatives from the five Gulf states and relevant federal agencies.
 The RESTORE Act requires the Restoration Council to, among other things, incorporate the Task Force’s Restoration Strategy in its comprehensive plan for Gulf ecosystem restoration.
 The Restoration Council held its first public meeting on December 11, 2012.

 How Can I Participate in RESTORE Act Implementation?

 There will be many opportunities for the public to get involved with the implementation of the RESTORE Act.
 These include:

 Monitoring the Gulf Coast Restoration Council.
 The Council must make all of their major actions known to the public before any decision is made.

 Commenting on the Restoration Council’s plan when it is published.The Council must propose a 10-year plan and a 3-year list of projects to receive RESTORE funds.
 Once the plan is published, any member of the public will be able to comment on the initial plan.

 Helping develop state & local implementation plans.
 All state and local governments receiving RESTORE funds must develop plans for how they will use the money.
 Any restoration projects in the plans must be selected with input from the public.